Is the Large Hadron Collider dangerous?

 Read more about the safety of the LHC here

-What happened with the LHC in 2015 and what does CERN plan to do in 2016?
+What happened with the LHC in 2015 and what does CERN plan to do in the future?

 The Large Hadron Collider (LHC) restarted at a collision energy of 13 teraelectronvolts (TeV) in June 2015.
 Throughout September and October 2015, CERN gradually increased the number of collisions, while remaining at the same energy.
 In November, as with previous LHC runs, the machine run with lead ions instead of protons until mid-December when it had its winter technical stop.

-The most powerful collider in the world was switched back on in March 2016, followed by a period of tests.
-After a period of commissioning, the LHC experiments began taking physics data for 2016.
-Over the coming months, the LHC operators plan to increase the intensity of the beams so that the machine produces a larger number of collisions.
+After a successful run in 2016, the most powerful collider in the world was switched back on in spring 2017, followed by a period of tests.
+After a period of commissioning, the LHC experiments began taking physics data for 2017.
+Over the coming years, the LHC operators plan to increase the intensity of the beams so that the machine produces a larger number of collisions.
 This will enable physicists to have a better understanding of fundamental physics.

 Why is the Higgs boson referred to as the God particle?